hgpt185/ERPLANG-Compiler/README.md

    - Abstraction of dynamic array declaration
    - Function returning multiple values

 Here's a screenshot of the compiler running an ERPLAG code to compute the binary representation of a decimal number (`./intBinary`) and the Sieve of Eratosthenes (`./sieve`).
-These codes can be found in the associated repository [here](https://github.com/anuwu/ERPLAG-Codes).
+These

 ![alt text](Docs/scrnsht.png)